 In 2011 as part of our commitment to integrated reporting we combined our annual and sustainability reports into one publication for the first time.
 This was a significant step forward as it presented for the first time a holistic view of CPA Australia’s performance, its challenges, opportunities and future directions.

-Our 2014 report is an integrated report that is also prepared in accordance with the "core" requirements of the GRI G4 Sustainability Reporting Guidelines.
-For more information about the GRI and the G4 Guidelines visit the GRI.
+Our 2018 report is an integrated report that is also prepared in accordance with the "core" requirements of the GRI Sustainability Reporting Standards.
+For more information about the GRI and the Standards visit the GRI.

-Workplace Gender Equality Agency (WGEA) is an Australian Government statutory agency that is responsible for administering the Workplace Gender Equality Act 2012.
-As part of the requirements for the Act CPA Australia is required to report annually on our Workplace profile (previously reported under the Equal Opportunity for Women Agency), we also would like to communicate to you all that we have submitted the report to the Agency.
+Workplace Gender Equality Agency (WGEA) is an Australian Government statutory agency that is responsible for administering the Workplace Gender Equality Act 2012 (the Act).
+As part of the requirements for the Act, CPA Australia is required to report annually on our workplace profile (previously reported under the Equal Opportunity for Women Agency).

-CPA Australia has recently lodged our WGEA 2015-16 report (PDF) with the Workplace Gender Equality Agency.
-To comment on the report email firstname.lastname@example.org
+CPA Australia has recently lodged our WGEA 2019-20 report (PDF) with the Workplace Gender Equality Agency.
+To comment on the report, email [email protected].